ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

   ```
   {: screen}

 2. Use the following example `yaml` file to create your Ingress configuration.
-For help defining the rest of your deployment, check out [Deploying apps with the CLI](/docs/containers?topic=containers-app#app_cli).
+For help with defining the rest of your deployment, check out [Deploying apps with the CLI](/docs/containers?topic=containers-app#app_cli).

   ```
   apiVersion: extensions/v1beta1